First Louisiana Oil Well

 Heywood finally found oil at 1,700 feet – after some discouraged investors had sold their stock when drilling reached 1,000 feet.
 By 1,500 feet, stock in the Jennings Oil Company even sold for as little as 25 cents per share.

-Patient investors were rewarded with the gusher of 7,000 barrels per day.
+Patient investors were rewarded with the gusher of 7,000 barrels of oil per day.

 According to the Jennings Daily News, “The well flowed sand and oil for seven hours and covered Clement’s rice field with a lake of oil and sand, ruining several acres of rice.”